cagricibuk/OrbitGravityNavigator/README.md

 # OrbitGravityNavigator
-Interplanetary transfer navigator with gravity assist calculations" is a concise and effective description!
-It clearly conveys the purpose of the project.
-If you need help with anything else, like setting up the repository or writing the README file, just let me know!
+Project Title
+OrbitGravityNavigator

+Description
+Interplanetary transfer navigator with gravity assist calculations.

+Features
+Calculate optimal transfer windows between celestial bodies.
+Visualize the 2D Kerbol system with orbits.
+Determine gravity assist opportunities for efficient travel.
+Provide a step-by-step travel plan for missions.
+Technologies Used
+JavaScript (or the languages/libraries you plan to use) HTML/CSS for the front end
+Any libraries like D3.js or p5.js for visualization